 It’s taken me two years to select and edit the photos in this post.
 I guess I felt (actually, I still do) that they are not a good representation on the impression Haiti left on me.
-But, perhaps, I should simply talk about these photos as well as my impression of Haiti.
+But, perhaps, I should simply talk about these photos as

 I was fortunate to take this trip, thanks to my friend, Allen Reesor of the Metrix Research Group.
 Here’s a blurb on what they’re all about from their website…